All “Tired” Up:

 The students will rank the local produce markets by using qualitative and quantitative data.
 The students will have to calculate unit rates and compare and order them.

-Students will choose the best location for a family relocating and will consider all of the factors to make the best decision.
+In this Model Eliciting Activity, MEA, students will choose the best location for a family relocating and will find the monthly costs per month to make the best decision.

 Reconstructing Reptile Relationships - A Mesozoic Muddle: